-For those who prefer a slightly more comfortable way to be a cheapskate, house sitting is the method for you!
+Enter house sitting: a far more comfortable way to be a total cheapskate.
 Studies have shown significantly lower volumes of snoring bunkmates and moldy showers by taking this avenue.
-Having said that, it’s a bit more competitive — but not impossible.
+It’s a bit more competitive — but not impossible.
 General duties include making sure that no one breaks in, occasional care for pets, garden tending, and any other upkeep that requires a traveler’s touch.

 How: Aspiring house sitters can check out House Carers and Mind My House.
 Word of mouth is fairly popular with this option, but the magic of the Internet can pull through too.
 Either way, references are a big help.
 And, if you have a home of your own, check out HomeExchange: a unique, mutually beneficial way to share your home in exchange for a stay in someone else’s.

 Couchsurfing is a global network of travelers and gracious hosts opening their homes (and often hearts) at zero cost.
 That’s right—it’s 100% free, and often an awesome social experience.

 How: For social butterflies who embrace unpredictability, Couchsurfing is a one-of-a-kind way to make connections across cultures and stay for free all over the world.